ymishin/SelfDrivingCar/2-P5-ControllerMPC/README.md

 #### Latency

 The MPC contoller predicts actuators values for elapsed duration **N**.
 To deal with latency, the actuators values to be used by a vehicle were calculated as arithmetic averages of the first **n** predicted timesteps.
-After some experiments, **n** has been choosen to be **3**.
+After some experiments, **n** had been choosen to be **3**.